Fort Bragg soldier who died in altercation with another soldier ID'd

-FAYETTEVILLE, NC (WTVD) --An altercation in Fayetteville between two soldiers on Wednesday evening resulted in the death of one of the soldiers involved, Fort Bragg officials said Thursday.
+CUMBERLAND COUNTY, NC (WTVD) --An altercation in Cumberland County between two soldiers on Wednesday evening resulted in the death of one of the soldiers involved, Fort Bragg officials said Thursday.

-The Cumberland County Sheriff's Office identified the victim as 33-year-old Mark Danial Leshikar, of Fayetteville.
+The Cumberland County Sheriff's Office identified the victim as 33-year-old Mark Leshikar, of Fayetteville.

 The shooting happened late Wednesday afternoon in the 1300 block of Anhinga Court in the Brookshire Subdivision.